galshuler/Projects/Urban.md

 Note: These versions are not directly sourced from the Chicago Data Portal but are modified subsets, primed for our analysis.

+## Data Integration into BigQuery

+**Setting Up for Advanced Analysis**

 ## Uploading the Data in BigQuery

-**Preparing Data for BigQuery**
-With our datasets acquired and primed for analysis, the next crucial step is to import them into BigQuery, Google's robust and scalable data warehouse solution.
-This step is essential for leveraging BigQuery's powerful data processing capabilities to extract valuable insights from our datasets.
+The datasets were imported into BigQuery, Google's powerful data warehouse solution.
+This step was crucial for leveraging BigQuery's data processing capabilities.
+The datasets were named **CENSUS_DATA**, **CHICAGO_PUBLIC_SCHOOLS**, and **CHICAGO_CRIME_DATA** for clarity and ease of reference in subsequent analyses.

-**Naming the Tables:**
-As I uploaded each dataset, I named them **CENSUS_DATA**, **CHICAGO_PUBLIC_SCHOOLS**, and **CHICAGO_CRIME_DATA** respectively.
-This was done to ensure clarity and ease of reference in my subsequent queries.

-**Analysis**

-With our data now in BigQuery, we're set to begin our analysis.
-BigQuery's powerful SQL engine allows us to run complex queries efficiently.
+## In-depth Analysis and Insights

+**Tackling Key Questions Through SQL Queries**

+Utilizing BigQuery's SQL engine, a series of complex queries were executed to address specific research questions.
+These queries ranged from assessing crime rates and identifying areas with socio-economic challenges to evaluating educational performance metrics.
+The insights drawn from these queries provided a nuanced understanding of various facets of urban life in Chicago.

+**Sample Queries and Outputs**

+A total of ten problem statements were addressed, each with its SQL query and resulting outputs.
+These queries covered diverse aspects such as crime rates, socio-economic indicators, and school performance metrics.
+The results offered a multifaceted view of Chicago's urban dynamics.

 **Problem 1**